exercism/ruby/exercises/practice/affine-cipher/.docs/instructions.md

 ax mod m = 1
 ```

-More information regarding how to find a Modular Multiplicative Inverse and what it means can be found in the [related Wikipedia article][MMI].
+More information regarding how to find a Modular Multiplicative Inverse and what it means can be found in the [related Wikipedia article][mmi].

 ## General Examples